jetbrains-academy/introduction_to_python/Modules and packages/Executing modules as scripts/task.md

 some_module executed directly
 ```

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6057).

 ### Task
 <i>The files in this task are named the same as in the examples above, but their code is a bit different.</i>